seanbaxter/circle/comprehension/comprehension.md

 7 4 5 4 1 9 17
 ```

 Slices add crucial indexing capability to ranged for loops. _for-expression_ also binds to these _for-range_initializers_.
 What's interesting is that we can bind not only to the lvalue returned by the slice expression, but to the the result object of any expression at all.
 The final example binds to the sum of consecutive elements from an array, which is a `prvalue int` result object.
-This prvalue initializers tha loop's declaration `x`, and it's the loop machinery associated with the dynamic pack expansion that drives the loop, not the loop machinery of the traditional ranged _for-statement_.
+This prvalue initializes that loop's declaration `x`, and it's the loop machinery associated with the dynamic pack expansion that drives the loop, not the loop machinery of the traditional ranged _for-statement_.

 ## 3. Modifiers

 Dynamic packs benefit from syntax that modifies an expansion or comprehension.
-The _take-clause_ in list comprehension is one example--it dynamically cuts off construction of a list after a certain length is reached.
+The _take-clause_ in list comprehension is one simple example--it dynamically cuts off construction of a list after a certain length is reached.
 As new challenges arise, additional modifiers will be introduced to help achieve one's goals while mitigating pain of programming.

-The only current notable modifier is the sequence.

 ### a.
 Sequences

 One of the complaints against C++ ranges is that extreme cleverness is required to realize even simple goals.
-This [detailed blog post](https://www.fluentcpp.com/2019/09/13/the-surprising-limitations-of-c-ranges-beyond-trivial-use-cases/) recounts the author's quest to use ranges to intersperse each element in a collection with a scalar.
+This [detailed blog post](https://www.fluentcpp.com/2019/09/13/the-surprising-limitations-of-c-ranges-beyond-trivial-use-cases/) recounts the author's quest to use ranges to intersperse a scalar between each element in a collection.
 That is, transform a collection { x0, x1, x2, x3 } into a collection { x0, q, x1, q, x2, q, x3 }.
 There's a really intricate discussion on this page about the internals and interfacial requirements of range-v3, which necessarily districts from allowing the programmer to simply think about a solution.

-The sequence is a syntactic construct that resembles an initializer list: it's a brace pair with a list of one or expressions.
+The Circle dynamic pack _sequence_ is a syntactic construct that resembles an initializer list: it's a brace pair with a list of one or expressions.
 But it must be stated inside a list comprehension or in the body of a _for-expression_.
 In these contexts, it is _not_ a braced initializer for uniform initialization.
 The actual type of the `std::vector` that the list comprehension returns is only discovered via array type deduction, after each list comprehension element is defined.
 Therefore, list comprehension doesn't support braced initializers, and this syntax is interpreted instead as a sequence of elements to be inserted.
+In short, it groups together multiple elements to emit into a list comprehension.

 [**sequences.cxx**](sequences.cxx)
 ```cpp